DataAnalyticsEngineering/AiiDA-FANS/docs/introduction/adding-microstructure-data.md

 ).store()
 ```

 You can write this in a python script and run it, or use AiiDA's interactive shell with `verdi shell`.
 If you use the interactive shell, you can omit `load_profile` as AiiDA will automatically load the default profile.
 Remember to change `COMPUTER_LABEL` and `MICROSTRUCTURE_PATH` to the appropriate values.
+After storing the node, you can check the nodes on your profile with `verdi node list` and expose details of a particular node with `verdi node show <pk>`.

-After this, you can check the nodes on your profile with `verdi node list` and expose details of a particular node with `verdi node show <pk>`.
+To reuse this node when executing `FansCalculation` jobs, you can use `load_node(label="microstructure.file")` as long as only one node exists with the provided label.
+If you intend on using multiple microstructure files, assign them identifiable labels.